 Yes, there are yet steps to get the specifications being sought, learn how these products are made, and figure out if you can make them at a sustainable margin.
-But keep in mind that loans (check the BDC), and possibly grants, are available now for businesses looking to pivot.
+But there could easily be loans or grants to out there to support the changes.

-So, we thought perhaps one of the most useful things we could offer to our business readers would be to provide a list of products most needed, and to give you some links and ideas for getting them to market.
+So, we thought perhaps one of the most useful things we could offer to our business readers would be to provide a list of products most needed.
+Read on – we’ve got lists and links ready for you.

 - Cleaning Products.
 Hand sanitizer (which beer and alcohol manufacturers are beginning to make), liquid soap, sanitizer for electronic equipment.
-But how about air purification equipment
+Air purification equipment may also soon be another opportunity.

 - Technologies.
 Programmers can also assist by developing apps that help people to modify behaviours (such as avoiding face touching, practice social distancing, or identifying when areas are least crowded), or developing testing kits.
 Remember that many public places such as libraries are closed; giving access to broadband can help people without it connect virtually to the services they need.

 - Hospital Furnishings & Equipment.
 There is an urgent need for ventilators, especially in New York State (and a Canadian ventilator design challenge on to manufacturers to make inexpensive simple units), plus boxes for sharp containers (syringe disposals).
-Keep in mind that temporary hospitals are being constructed, there may be all kinds of products needed, from plumbing supplies to beds, modular walls and lighting.
+Keep in mind that if temporary hospitals are constructed, there could be all kinds of products needed, from plumbing supplies to beds, modular walls and lighting.

 Now is the time to put on your sales hats and start reaching out.
-You can reach out not to just Canadian procurement sites, but also US and Global sites.
+You can approach not just Canadian procurement sites, but also US and Global sites.
 In addition, you can contact wholesale distributors who sell such items to hospitals and care facilities.

 - Canadian Government Procurement Websites: